AppDaemon/appdaemon/API.md

 ##### entity_id

-Entity id for whcih the state is to be set, e.g. "light.office_1".
+Entity id for which the state is to be set, e.g. "light.office_1".

 ##### values